satyakonmsft/skype-docs/Skype/UCWA/changeNumber_ref.md

 ---
 title: ChangeNumber resource for Skype for Business 2015
-description: "changeNumber Changes or clears the number stored in the corresponding [phone](phone_ref.md) resource."
+description: "ChangeNumber Changes or clears the number stored in the corresponding [phone](phone_ref.md) resource."
 ---
 # changeNumber